Should dementia patients be able to make advance requests for medical assistance in dying? | CBC News

 The poll, which was conducted on behalf of Dying With Dignity Canada, also found 72 per cent of Canadians support an advance request without a diagnosis.

-Last June, Quebec adopted advance requests for MAID, however the provincial government has said it could take up to two years for a request to be processed.
+Last June, Quebec adopted advance requests for MAID.
+That provincial government has said it could take up to two years for a request to be processed.

 A report produced by the Council of Canadian Academies found Colombia, Spain and the Netherlands all allow advance requests.
 Belgium and Luxembourg allow advance directives, but only when the person is unconscious at the time of the procedure.

-"Until this is available for human beings in this country, I think it's abhorrent," said Louise McMullen, 90, of Wellington County, Ont.
-McMullen and her husband of 55 years live alone on a rural property near Guelph.
+"Until this is available for human beings in this country, I think it's abhorrent," said Louise McMullen, 90.
+She and her husband of 55 years live alone on a rural property near Guelph, Ont.

+"We treat our dogs better because they can be put down when their lives are not worth living," she said.

 If at some point a diagnosis points to dementia, McMullen would hope to make an advance request.